-The scale and complexity in delivering this internationally renowned, community-led event means collaboration with, and significant support from, multiple statutory agencies.
-In addition to these significant operational requirements, the levels of support needed to deliver a safe and successful event have been further amplified by the increased attendance at, and the need to consider the security threat to, major high-profile events.
-This need was reinforced by the recommendations that came from an independent crowd dynamic report on Notting Hill Carnival in 2017.
-This report concluded that a robust but appropriate stewarding programme is vital to the safety and sustainability of this community event.
+The scale and complexity in delivering this internationally renowned, community-led event requires collaboration with, and significant support from, multiple statutory agencies.
+In addition to significant operational requirements, the levels of support needed to deliver a safe and successful event have been further amplified by the increased attendance at, and the need to consider the security threat to, major high-profile events, as well as significant increases in event supplier costs post-COVID-19 and inflation increases.